-This is the third year collecting reserves for the maintenance period 2015-20, which owners voted at the 2014 Annual General Meeting (PDF, 33kb) to extend from four to five years to spread costs.
+This is the fourther year collecting reserves for the maintenance period 2015-20, which owners voted at the 2014 Annual General Meeting to extend from four to five years to spread costs.

 Now the Estate is over 30 years old, more repairs and maintenance are needed and sufficient contingency for unexpected work has to be set aside to be able to loan to individual blocks and reduce fluctuations in charges.

 The electrical safety check required by law every five years was carried out and remaining obsolete flat door entry systems were replaced in 2017 so those costs are no longer listed.

-Insurance revaluation is recommended every three to five years and, as decided at the 2016 AGM, will be carried out in 2019.
+Insurance revaluation is recommended every three to five years and, as decided at the 2016 Annual General Meeting, will be carried out in 2019.

 Flat walls will need to be checked again for cracking before the periodic repairs and decoration in 2020.